 Step 8: Place Wing and Nose Cap

-Once everything has dried for ten minutes or so, you can try sliding one of the wings into the fuselage.
-If everything was done correctly, it will be held by friction.
+Once everything has dried for 15 minutes, you can try sliding one of the wings into the fuselage.
+Hopefully it will be held by friction.
 If the slot is too narrow, use some sand paper to widen it.
-If it is too wide, can add a layer of card stock to the pull tabs to make them thicker.
+If it is too wide, add a layer of card stock to the pull tab to make it thicker.

-If desired, use a marker to shade in a ring on the nose cap, giving it the appearance of an engine cowling on an old radial-engine trainer aircraft.
+If desired, use a marker to shade in a ring on the nose cap, giving the visual cue for an old radial-engine.

 Slide the cap over the nose.
 This is the primary source of nose weight, so its position will affect the flights of the plane.
-With the versions I have made, the CG is correct when the cap is on just far enough to grip.
+With the versions I have made, the CG is correct when the cap is on just far enough to grip the nose securely.

 Step 9: Flights and Adjustments

-Sight down the nose and tail of the plane to check for symmetry.
-Try to resolve any twists or warps, using a light touch.
+Sight down the nose and tail of the plane to check for straightness of the fuselage and symmetry of the wings.
+Make corrections with a light touch.